reklis/utilityscripts/README.md

 # label
 opens iOS app plist based on directory name and bumps the version strings

+# makehtml5
+converts a source video into 3 popular html5 video formats

 # md5sort
 sorts all files in the current directory by md5 checksum to find duplicates